elDante/eoat/README.md

 => 10
 ```

-Get the last 50 kill of a alliance No Value with no items and api verified.
+Get the last 50 kill of a alliance No Value with no items and api verified ([url](http://zkillboard.com/api/kills/no-items/api-only/alliance/99002003/limit/50/xml)).

 ```ruby
 >> result = EOAT::ZKApi.new('no-items', 'api-only').kills(allianceID: 99002003, limit: 50)